-If standards are available in the form of guidelines or protocols, you should base your audit on the most widely applicable guidelines available, e.g. national guidelines rather than regional or local guidelines.
-However, it is important to bear in mind that guidelines are only as good as the evidence they are based on.
-Even some national guideline statements are only 'good practice', without any research evidence base.
+If standards are available in the form of guidelines or protocols, you should base your audit on the most widely applicable guidelines available, e.g. national rather than regional or local guidelines.
+However, it is important to bear in mind that guidelines are only as good as the evidence they are based upon.
+Even some national guideline statements are only 'good practice', without any research evidence-base.

-If guidelines/ protocols do not exist, or existing ones are out of date, you will need to undertake a literature search to identify best practice.
-Assistance with this can be provided by the Learning Resources Centre.
-The contact details for the Learning Resource Centre are listed at the end of this guide.
+If guidelines/protocols do not exist, or existing ones are out of date, you will need to undertake a literature search to identify best practice.
+Assistance with this can be provided by the Trust's Library and Information Service.
+Their contact details are listed at the end of this guide.